CluelessBiker/project1-la-lucha/README.md

 Moving on to the 'Menu' page.

 ## Credits
+Stackoverflow [Reply](https://stackoverflow.com/questions/16056591/font-scaling-based-on-width-of-container) was used to fix the issue with scaling font sizes.
+Stackoverflow [Reply](https://stackoverflow.com/questions/1150163/stretch-and-scale-a-css-image-in-the-background-with-css-only) was used to fix the issue with image sizes within their containers.

 ### Content
 As my knowledge of implementation is limited at this point in my learning, the initial set up & style was set loosely on the 'Love Running' walk-through project.
 From there, I took inspitaion for the design of the navigation bar, along with the display of the social links in the footer element.